rzubek/SimLang/README.md

 ## Comparison with JSON

-The file [Sim Unit Tests/SerializerDemo.cs] contains an example of serializing and deserializing a Player class.

 Here is the verbatim output as SimLang file (note that keys are alphabetically sorted by default):